Phoenix-ju/greenhouses-in-France/README.md

 ###### Data collection.
 Source 3.
 * [Building Footprint from MS Satellite](https://github.com/microsoft/GlobalMLBuildingFootprints)

-Among this data, building footprints were selected from three satellite imagies (3 squares) covering the southern region of Préalpes de Provence and including the whole Côte d'Azur region in France.
+Among this data, building footprints were selected from three satellite imagies (3 squares) covering the whole southern region of PACA and Préalpes de Provence and including the whole Côte d'Azur region in France.
 The files were converted to the required format (from .csv.gz to GeoJSON) for further processing in GIS.
 ([code for json conversion](https://github.com/microsoft/GlobalMLBuildingFootprints/blob/main/scripts/make-gis-friendly.py))

 ###### The next step in GIS after data processing.